Dedicated To Saving Local Turtles

 If you prefer, we can mail the certificate to you or a gift recipient.

-2024 Objective: Conduct turtle survey on 4 tributaries of the river and share this data with other turtle researchers.
+2025 Objective: Conduct turtle survey on 4 tributaries of the river and share this data with other turtle researchers.
+Use this data to inform land acquisition efforts and targeted restoration projects within the Cuyamaca Corridor.

 - California Species of Special Concern